 One of the reasons I might have been more lax about sleep training is because from the beginning we would put her in bed awake, so she got used to falling asleep on her own.
 Not spending half an hour rocking her to sleep made me more willing to get up in the night and feed her quickly.

-Rely More on Prior Experience and Gut Instinct
+I Rely More on Gut Instinct and Prior Experience

 What things have you done differently with a second child?